 Venice seems to stand still in time.
 Not in a bad way: there are no cars to spoil the experience, the centuries-old streets still bear their secrets, and the gondolas cross the water like they always did.
 La Serenissima is a city with many faces and switches between them as easily as you’d change a mask.

 Our Spotters give away their most local tips though, which means you’re not just stuck at Piazza San Marco like the other tourists.
-We help you discover the real gems in a time where mass tourism is an actual issue.
-Get lost in Venice, you won’t regret it for a second.
+Get lost in Venice, you won’t regret it for a second :)!

 Where it all began